madanimkhitar22-beep/PiTrust-Infrastructure-Protocol/README.md

 ## 🧭 Vision

-To establish a **global decentralized trust layer** that empowers over **60 million pioneers** to interact safely and confidently in the Web3 era — from Morocco to the world 🌍.
+To establish a **complete decentralized ecosystem** powered by **trust, intelligence, and identity** — linking humans, data, and networks through the unified Pi infrastructure.

 ---